deacona/disaster-response/README.md

 ### Data processing

-* Combine message and category data sources
-* Split categories into separate category columns with binary values (Note some of the training data had 2s which I modifed to 1s)
+* When converting category field into binary values, some 2s are present which are modified to 1s
-* Remove duplicated messages
+* Some messages are duplicated.
+The duplicates are removed.
-* Remove meaningless messages (There is a #NAME? in the training data which looks like a spreadsheet error)
+* Some messages appear to be meaningless.
+There is a "#NAME?" in the training data which looks like a spreadsheet artefact.
+This is also removed.
-* Save processed data

 ### Classifier training

-* Load processed data
-* Clean, normalize, tokenize and lemmatize words
-* Vectorize word counts
-* Transform to a TF-IDF representation
-* Use a Random Forest classifier within a multi-output strategy
+* The modelling pipeline comprises a Vectorizer with custom tokenizer, a TF-IDF transformation, a Random Forest classifier within a multi-output strategy, and Grid Search Cross Validation
-* Perform Grid Search cross-validation to tune the hyperparameters
-* Fit, evaluate and then save the model
+* The custom tokenizer also lemmatizes the words, lower-cases, and strips leading and trailing whitespace
+* Because of the lengthy process of grid-searching across multiple hyperparameters, some parameters are pre-selected based on separate grid searches

 ### Web app